igadinsky/CrateDigger-gadinsky/README.md

 # Crate Digger

-A smartphone app that recreates the record store experience that lets you dig through crates of music and buy records.
+A smartphone app that recreates the record store experience by letting you dig and search through the crates of music at JiggyJamz (https://www.jiggyjamz.com/) all by the touch of your fingertips.
 Written entirely in JavaScript using the React Native framework and MongoDB databases.

 ## Getting Started